Completed cohomology of Shimura curves and a p-adic Jacquet-Langlands correspondence: Completed cohomology of Shimura curves

-\end{proposition} \begin{proof} The existence of a short exact sequence of $\OO_\pf$-modules follows from the fact that $X_\q (U_p\up,\FFk)_\m$ and $H^1_{\red}(\up,r_*r^*\FFk)_\m$ is always $\OO_\pf$-torsion free.
-The module $X_\q(U_p\up,\FFk)$ is torsion free even without localising at $\m$ (see the remark following \cite[Corollary 1]{Raj}), whilst for $H^1_{\red}(\up,r_*r^*\FFk)_\m$ this follows as in \cite[Lemma 4]{DT}.
-The fact that we obtain a short exact sequence of $\varpi$-adically admissible $\OO_\pf[G(\Q_p)]$-modules follows from Proposition 2.4.4 of \cite{Emordone}. \end{proof} It is now straightforward to deduce the analogue of Lemma \ref{changeweight}: \begin{lemma}There are canonical $G(\Q_p)$, $G_\q$ and Hecke equivariant isomorphisms
+When $\FFk = \OO_\pf$ all the terms in these sequences have continuous actions of $G(\Q_p)$, and the sequences are short exact sequences of $\varpi$-adically admissible $G(\Q_p)$-representations over $\OO_\pf$.
+In any case, after tensoring with $E$ over $\OO_\pf$ the terms in these sequences acquire actions of $G(\Q_p)$ and again the sequences are equivariant with respect to this action. \end{proposition} \begin{proof} The existence of a short exact sequence of $\OO_\pf$-modules follows from the fact that at finite levels localising the short exact sequences of Proposition \ref{smoothses} at non-Eisenstein ideals gives short exact sequences of $\OO_\pf$-torsion free modules.
+Hence $\varpi$-adically completing preserves exactness.
+The fact that we obtain a short exact sequence of $\varpi$-adically admissible $\OO_\pf[G(\Q_p)]$-modules when $\FFk=\OO_\pf$ follows from Proposition 2.4.4 of \cite{Emordone}. \end{proof} It is now straightforward to deduce the analogue of Lemma \ref{changeweight}: \begin{lemma}There are canonical $G(\Q_p)$, $G_\q$ and Hecke equivariant isomorphisms

 \end{lemma}